 Bullet proof your music sight reading skills!

-A complete beginner will not need music sight reading technique just yet, since s/he will be busy learning about the notes and how to find them on the instrument.
+And a complete beginner will not need music sight reading practice just yet, since s/he will be busy learning about the notes and how to find them on the instrument.

 This is where the extra music sight reading practice comes in handy!

 In this first part you will prepare the score in your mind- away from the piano.

 It's important to learn this preparatory work first- so don't skip anything!

 After this lesson in part two, you'll learn specific music sight reading techniques at the piano.

 An important key to sight reading lies in the mental preparation before playing or singing.

 By using a set of steps to prepare the piece in your head, you will be able to read the notes as you play or sing with much more ease.

 The steps you take can vary, but I will give you some ideas on what to do here.